 A modern skyline of contemporary architecture consists of buildings and towers throughout cities in Australia including Melbourne, Perth and Sidney.
 Painted from left to right are Australia’s 108 supertall skyscraper, the BHP Tower, the Central Park Tower, a conceptual honeycomb apartment building, the BankWest Tower, and an alternate version of the Australia 108 Tower, and almost cropped out, is the Eureka Tower.
 An innovative experimental Synergy Aircraft flies overhead.

 ‘Ingenuity’ is painted in English, Hindi, and Mandarin on the sign of one of the shops, suggesting this virtue is something that is within reach, as a patron (out of view) is about to enter the front door to get some.
 Art is a great way to influence kids and young people, and as an artist when I painted this school mural I added skills like ingenuity as tools that can be learned in hopes that students will literally have a different perspective on life skills.
-Creating this 12 foot tall school mural inside a studio at Qualicum Bay on Vancouver Island was a great time!
-Painting a mural to be lit by candles and lanterns provides a warm ambiance and adds to the magical mood with the wizards and fantasy boardwalk.

 I am available for freelance.
 Can't wait for the next exciting project!
 Could be yours?